Give credit to the Elf for pioneering the concept of a solar-powered trike that can replace gas-guzzling cars for commuting and shopping locally.

 The PEBL is a four-season bike easily ridden through rain and snow, unlike the Elf which is designed for warmer weather.
-Remarkably, the price between the two was not very far apart, which accounts for the PEBL being a better value for the money, as well as a better-built bike.
+Remarkably, the price between the two was not very far apart, which accounts for the PEBL being a great value, even with the recent price rise.

 As for modifications, I replaced the Elf mirrors with larger ones that folded in completely.
 On the PEBL, I put a Batman logo over the BB logo on the front.
 I’d urge BetterBike to explore a better logo.

 The Elf logo was stylized letters for Organic Transit, but many see it just as a “T” for “Tesla.”
 The logo for a futuristic vehicle like this should be simple and iconic, like the Tesla in my opinion.
 The PEBL also needed a strip of clear tape on the rear hatch hinge because it leaked rain water into the cabin.
 This did not solve the problem, but PEBL was nice enough to come pick up the trike and fix the leak free of charge.
 I also installed a better, wider handlebar with cork handles, front derailleur, and NuVinci transmission, all of which were big improvements and now available as add-ons.